Tiyas-13/DeepFashion_Analysis/README.md

 # DeepFashion_Analysis
-Comparative performance analysis of RESNET and VGG on DeepFashion Using FastAI
+Comparative performance analysis of RESNET, DenseNet and VGG on DeepFashion Using FastAI